PoisotLab/ms_straight_lines/manuscript.md

 # Results and Discussion

-### Beta Binomial model fits better and makes a plausible range of predictions
+### Beta-binomial model fits better and makes a plausible range of predictions
 Our beta-binomial model outperforms previous solutions to the problem of modelling $L$.
 For explanation of the model derivation, fitting, and comparison, see Experimental Procedures.